-Is A Husky The Best Dog Breed For Me?
+Dog Breed Spotlight: Is A Husky The Best Breed For You?

 Beautiful Maya and Ashley performed with us at Canadian Pet Expo in April.
 Ashley dedicates many hours a week to training and exercising Maya.

 We also met gorgeous rescue Charlie and Vanessa at The Canadian Pet Expo (Fall Canadian Expo is coming up this weekend in Toronto)